python/typed_ast/update_process.md

 support for `feature_version`; finally we work on making the code compatible with older Python versions and other platforms.)

+Note that steps 1-4 can be automated using tools/script and various other files in tools/.
+You need to install GNU binutils in order to be able to use gobjdump in tools/find_exported_symbols (e.g. `brew install binutils`).
+The script assumes you're on a Mac and your CPython source tree is at `~/src/cpython37`.

 1. Copy over the parser files from CPython.
 The set of files you want is likely the set currently present in `ast3`.
    ([a377f1e](https://github.com/python/typed_ast/commit/a377f1e3deb332bfbec3f3bb0d4c42768626d8d4))